0xPolygonMiden/miden-node/README.md

 - `faucet.fsk` and `wallet.fsk`: the public/private keys of the faucet and wallet accounts, respectively.

 ### Running the node

+Each executable will require a configuration file.
+Each directory containing the executables also contains an example configuration file.
+For example, `node/miden-node-example.toml` is the example configuration file for running all the components in the same process.
+Notably, the`store.genesis_filepath` field must point to the `genesis.dat` file that you generated in the previous step.

 To run all components in the same process: